 Lastly, the resort has an arcade called Buttons and Bells.
 The arcade is located in the breezeway directly behind the gift shop.

-However, if you would like more details, make sure to check out our dining guide for the resort.
+We’ll start with Roaring Fork, the resort’s counter-servicing dining location.
+However, if you want more details, check out our dining guide for the resort.

 Related: Wilderness Lodge Restaurant Guide

-As for Roaring Fork, the quick service serves breakfast, lunch, and dinner.
-So you can expect standard counter service food like burgers, chicken fingers, salads, and sandwiches from this location.
+Roaring Fork serves breakfast, lunch, and dinner.
+So you can expect traditional counter service food like burgers, chicken fingers, salads, and sandwiches from this location.

-Out near the pool, you’ll find Geyser Point Bar and Grill.
-This location serves as a stand-alone lounge that offers a full menu.
-It doubles as the resort’s pool bar.
+Geyser Point Bar and Grill sits behind the feature pool.
+This location serves as a stand-alone lounge with a full menu.
+It also doubles as the resort’s pool bar.

-Geyser Point is a very popular dining location that does not take reservations.
+Geyser Point is a trendy dining location that does not take reservations.
 Therefore, you might have to join a walk-up list with a wait time to enjoy a meal here.

-The restaurant serves anything from charcuterie platters and fried oysters to a fried chicken sandwich with a side of fries.
-It’s a popular place, where typically everyone can find something to enjoy.
+The restaurant serves anything from charcuterie platters and fried oysters to a fried chicken sandwich with fries.
+It’s a popular place where typically everyone can find something to enjoy.

 Related: Geyser Point Bar and Grill Review

-Around the back of Geyser Point, there’s s a long concrete sidewalk with a few seating areas.
+A long concrete sidewalk sits behind Geyser Point.
 It’s a relaxing place to enjoy the scenic water views and a wonderful place to enjoy the Electrical Water Pageant as it floats by nightly.
-That’s Bay Lake Tower in the distance.
+You can see Bay Lake Tower in the distance.

 Related: Bay Lake Tower Review